pautva/co-creation-toolkit/src/content/case-studies/ventura-vdr.md

 > Our challenge in this project was to prototype a decision support tool which would enable local government, the local community and other relevant partners such as regulators and water utility companies to collaboratively plan and evaluate the environmental sustainability of urban growth planning scenarios using co-designed water neutrality indicators.

 ![Image](/co-creation-toolkit/assets/case-studies/vdr/vdr-screenshots.png)
-*VDR tool will allow users to explore business as usual scenario, create new scenarios and view/edit model settings.*
+*The Virtual Decision Room (VDR) tool will allow users to explore business as usual scenario, create new scenarios and view/edit model settings.*

 ## Approach